lucasdavid/jmagic/README.md

 ### Basic Mechanics

-A `Game` represents a Game of org.games.jorg.games.jmagic.org.games.jmagic.
+A `Game` represents a game of Magic.
 It contains the current state of the world (an instance of `State`), the players in the game and observers (instances of `Observer`), which are responsible for keeping the game consistent.